AdonisAlgos/tech264-cloud-linux/azure/README.md

 * **Resource Groups:** Logical containers within subscriptions that group related resources for an Azure solution.
 They simplify resource management and access control.

 * **Resources:** The individual services you use, such as virtual machines, storage accounts, and databases.

+Different scopes at each level: you can set access + policies

 [Organize your Azure resources effectively - Cloud Adoption Framework | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources)